 Engineers experiment with different materials to find what works best in a situation.
-Visit this link to learn more about paper hovercrafts: http://www.sciencefun. org/kidszone/experiments/paper-hovercrafts/
+Visit the link below to learn more about paper hovercrafts.
 Find four different materials such as paper, cardboard, aluminum foil, and newspaper to create a hovercraft.

 First, predict which will travel the farthest.
 Then make a hovercraft out of each material.
 Test them to see which travels farthest.